-Today marks the two year anniversary of the death of one of the scene’s most enduring, influential artists.
+Today marks the anniversary of the death of one of the scene’s most enduring, influential artists.
 Jamie S23 pays tribute to a legend who left us before his time with a respectful post and a superb mix to remind us just how important DJ Trend was to the scene…

 They say time flies and in this situation it certainly does… Considering one of the greatest jump up producers, DJ Trend, passed away on September 17 2010* on his 32nd birthday.

 Well known for his output in the late 90s on Kartoons and his label LiveRecordings, Trend had his own unique style of simplic beats for the dancefloor.
 2 Degrees, Tune Your Bass, Another Classic and Anthem were all huge tunes supported by every DJ on the circuit near the end of the millenium.

 My fondest memory of Trend’s production has to be hearing DJ Hype play 2 Degrees at Helter Skelter Human Nature.
 It was absolutely ridiculous: everyone in The Sanctuary went totally mental.
 To this day I have yet to see a tune cause such mayhem.
 A close second to this would be Kenny Ken playing Tune Your Bass alongside Stevie Hyper D at Helter Skelter Energy ‘97 – a legendary set.